Conference & Pricing FAQ

 I would like to attend but work for a start up, unfunded OR newly launched company.
 What are my options?

 We are happy to help out as many start-up companies as possible.
-This process does take time since we go through each application on a case by case basis but, we will get back to everyone, either way, shortly before the conference.
-There is no deadline for submission, but we have a limited amount of discounted passes and encourage you to apply as soon as possible.
+We go through each application on a case by case basis but, we will get back to everyone, either way, at least 24 hours once the start-up application is submitted.
+There is no deadline for submission, however we have a limited amount of discounted passes and encourage you to apply as soon as possible.
 Apply for the start-up rate for the Health 2.0 Fall conference here!

 I’d love to come but I’m a student/ my dog ate my checkbook/ I’m looking for a job & have already maxxed out my credit cards: can I volunteer and work at the conference?

-We have had great success with letting students and others volunteer at the conference—this is actually not an attempt for us to save money (because we give seats to them that could have gone to paying customers) but we feel it gives a great opportunity for people entering the community to see what Health 2.0 is about.
+We have had great success with letting students and others volunteer at the conference—we want to give an opportunity for everyone to be able to enter the community to see what Health 2.0 is about.
 Please view our volunteer applications for more information.

 None of these quite apply to me but I work for a charity/community organization/group doing good works with no cash for this.
 Can you help?